bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is better?
 Embedded documents or referenced?</summary><br><b>

   * There is no definitive answer to which is better, it depends on the specific use case and requirements.
-Some explainations : Embedded documents provide atomic updates, while referenced documents allow for better normalization.
+Some explanations : Embedded documents provide atomic updates, while referenced documents allow for better normalization.
 </b></details>

 <details>